 Estimate experimental-style causal effects from observational data.
-With Stata's treatment-effect estimators, we can use a potential-outcomes (counterfactuals) framework to estimate, for instance, the effect of a health education program in schools on teenage smoking or the effect of a subsidy on production.
+With Stata's treatment-effects estimators, you can use a potential-outcomes (counterfactuals) framework to estimate, for instance, the effect of family structure on child development or the effect of unemployment on anxiety.
 Fit models for continuous, binary, count, fractional, and survival outcomes with binary or multivalued treatments using inverse-probability weighting (IPW), propensity-score matching, nearest-neighbor matching, regression adjustment, or doubly robust estimators.
 If the assignment to a treatment is not independent of the outcome, you can use an endogenous treatment-effects estimator.
-And much more.
+In the presence of group and time effects, you can use difference-in-differences (DID) and triple-differences (DDD) estimators.
+In the presence of high-dimensional covariates, you can use lasso.
+If causal effects are mediated through another variable, use causal mediation with mediate to disentangle direct and indirect effects.

 Multilevel mixed-effects models